clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 ## Clojar.org: Sean Corfield

-In my [previous Long-Term Funding update](https://corfield.org/blog/2023/06/30/long-term-funding-3/) I said I would review/overhaul the "ecosystem" and "tutorials" sections.<!--more-->
+In my [previous Long-Term Funding update](https://corfield.org/blog/2023/06/30/long-term-funding-3/) I said I would review/overhaul the "ecosystem" and "tutorials" sections.

 ### On a personal note...